ChristinaB/whw2020_covidcrew/README.md

 •	Data Science Lead -

-•	github with Victor and Tian's nwm tutorial's for COVID19 - Christina
+•	Christina: Github (with Victor) and Tian's nwm tutorial's for COVID19

 •	Role - name